Get Into Your Sanctuary Photo Contest

 Show the world what the ocean and Great Lakes mean to you.

 In celebration of national Get Into Your Sanctuary events, NOAA's Office of National Marine Sanctuaries is hosting a photo contest.
-From May 19 through August 15, send us your best photos of the National Marine Sanctuary System and help us celebrate the beauty and importance of these special places.
+From May 25 through September 2 (Memorial Day weekend to Labor Day weekend), send us your best photos of the National Marine Sanctuary System and help us celebrate the beauty and importance of these special places.

 2017 1st Place, Sanctuary Views: Michael Beattie.
 The Point Arena Lighthouse, Greater Farallones National Marine Sanctuary.

 2017 1st Place, Sanctuary Life: Curtis Wee.
 A bloom of sea nettles drifts through Monterey Bay National Marine Sanctuary.

 2017 1st Place, Sanctuary Portraits: Douglas Croft.
 A surfer contemplates the swell at Lighthouse Point in Monterey Bay National Marine Sanctuary.

 2016 1st Place, Sanctuary Views: Jason Jaskowiak.
 A foaga site on Tutuila Island, National Marine Sanctuary of American Samoa.
 The basins in this volcanic rock have been worn over the years by people making stone tools.

 2016 1st Place Sanctuary Life: Christina Parsons.
 This young Brandt's cormorant was photographed preening on the rocks on the Coast Guard Pier/Breakwater in Monterey Bay National Marine Sanctuary.